 There’s also hundreds of emails that come in because people don’t want to publicly post a question on the internet.
 I answer those too (for free) and they are not just templated 1 liners.
 It’s often a long reply with as much information as I can possibly provide.

 I’ve even gone into video calls for free to help debug tricky things just because I would consider myself curious and determined.
 Leaving something up in the air as unsolved kills me inside.

 These are just strangers on the internet.
 I feel compelled to help because my thought process is, if I’m going to make something public, it’s my responsibility to ensure whatever I’m writing about works for others.
 Otherwise I’m a failure.

 For example, here’s a recent Youtube comment.
 Granted they did take my Flask course but support is support.
 I support people who read my blog and take my courses.
 I could have chopped out my reply to make it seem like he didn’t buy one of my courses (to make myself look better in this post) but that’s not what I’m about.

 Again, this isn’t to brag but I do want to bring out that I replied to him 13 minutes after he posted.
 I don’t screw around with support because a top notch support experience is one of the most important things to me as someone who runs video courses.

-That’s because I’ve dealt with so many crappy tech support service over the years.
+That’s because I’ve dealt with so many crappy tech support services over the years.
 Poor or no support when you need it the most can be one of the most frustrating things ever, so my personal mission is to make sure you get over supported with my content.

 I can’t give you an exact figure on how much time was spent writing support replies but I’d wager it’s easily over 3,000 hours after factoring in everything, and a decent portion of that is general readers of this site, not paying course customers.